 What Will Stay the Same for DCYF Grantees?

 DCYF grantees will continue to use our current Contract Management System (CMS) run by Cityspan for workplan management, submitting invoices, and recording programmatic activities.
 DCYF’s grantees will not be moving onto F$P for these key functions.

 The current Request For Proposals/Qualifications (RFP/RFQ) for FY 18-19 through FY 22-23 remains on our Cityspan platform, albeit an updated one.
 DCYF has not moved to F$P for RFP and RFQ processes at this time.
 For detailed information about the RFP/RFQ, please visit our page: http://www.dcyf.org/index.aspx?page=37.

 What Will Change for DCYF Grantees?

-Grantees will have an F$P account with a single point in contact for each agency.
-This contact person will be able to enter the agency’s banking information to receive payments via direct deposit.
+Grantees will have an F$P account with a single point in contact for each organization.
+This contact person will be able to update the organization’s banking account and other pertinent information in the new system.